 More and more organizations are realizing that the best way to enhance customer interaction is to ensure relevant content is available to customers at every touchpoint (Web, print, call centers, mobile, kiosk, etc.) and to provide a seamless experience for a customer from their first contact (marketing/pre-sales) through purchase, usage, maintenance/support and back through the cycle again.

 For more on this topic see our most recent Rockley Report on Customer Centric Content Management.
 Conclusion It was an exciting year, and we are looking forward to another exciting year ahead.
 Best of luck with all your projects.

-, an information management consultancy that specializes in the development of enterprise content management and unified content strategies.
+Ann Rockley, is President of The Rockley Group, Inc., an information management consultancy that specializes in the development of enterprise content management and unified content strategies.